vitalif/vitastor/docs/config/network.en.md

 - Type: string or array of strings

 Network mask of public OSD network(s) (IPv4 or IPv6).
-Each OSD listens on all addresses of UP + RUNNING interfaces matching one of these networks, on the same port.
+Each OSD listens to all addresses of UP + RUNNING interfaces matching one of these networks, on the same port.
 Port is auto-selected except if [bind_port](osd.en.md#bind_port) is explicitly specified.
 Bind address(es) may also be overridden manually by specifying [bind_address](osd.en.md#bind_address).
-If OSD networks are not specified at all, OSD just listens on a wildcard address (0.0.0.0).
+If OSD networks are not specified at all, OSD just listens to a wildcard address (0.0.0.0).

 ## osd_cluster_network